Victor Selormey: Personal life

-Victor Selormey was married to Leona Selormey and he had children including Ghanaian media personality and journalist Kokui Selormey.
+Victor Selormey was married to Leona Selormey and had children including Ghanaian media personality and journalist Kokui Selormey.
 He was a Christian and worshipped as a Roman Catholic.
-He was amongst the first Tarcisians of Roman Catholic Archdiocese of Accra in the 1950s along with future head of state of Ghana Jerry John Rawlings who he served in his government.
+He was amongst the first Tarcisians of Roman Catholic Archdiocese of Accra in the 1950s along with Jerry John Rawlings, who would later serve as the president of Ghana.
 He died on 18 April 2005 at the Korle Bu Teaching Hospital in Accra at the age of 58 years.